John Locke: Manuscripts, books and treatises

 Locke was an assiduous book collector and notetaker throughout his life.
 By his death in 1704, Locke had amassed a library of more than 3,000 books, a significant number in the seventeenth century.
 Unlike some of his contemporaries, Locke took care to catalogue and preserve his library, and his will made specific provisions for how his library was to be distributed after his death.
 Locke's will offered Lady Masham the choice of "any four folios, eight quartos and twenty books of less volume, which she shall choose out of the books in my Library."
 Locke also gave six titles to his "good friend" Anthony Collins, but Locke bequeathed the majority of his collection to his cousin Peter King (later Lord King) and to Lady Masham's son, Francis Cudworth Masham.

-Francis Masham was promised one "moiety" (half) of Locke's library when he reached "the age of one and twenty years."
+Lady Masham's son, Francis, was promised one "moiety" (half) of Locke's library when he reached "the age of one and twenty years."
 The other "moiety" of Locke's books, along with his manuscripts, passed to his cousin King.
 Over the next two centuries, the Masham portion of Locke's library was dispersed.
 The manuscripts and books left to King remained with King's descendants (later the Earls of Lovelace), until most of the collection was bought by the Bodleian Library, Oxford in 1947.
 Another portion of the books Locke left to King was discovered by the collector and philanthropist Paul Mellon in 1951.
 Mellon supplemented this discovery with books from Locke's library which he bought privately, and in 1978, he transferred his collection to the Bodleian.